Heinrich Bullinger: Covenant theology

 Bullinger played an important role in developing covenant theology in the Reformed tradition.
 Bullinger initially used the covenants as an interpretive grid for eucharistic theology, but by the 1550s he employed the covenant as a theological category.

 Baptism

 Bullinger, like Zwingli, was a staunch advocate of infant baptism.
 As early as 1525, both argued that Old Covenant circumcision was the predecessor of New Covenant baptism.

 Works

 Bullinger's writings exceed Luther and Calvin combined, including 12,000 surviving letters.
 During his lifetime they were translated in several languages and counted among the best known theological works in Europe.

 Theological works

 Helvetic Confessions

 Bullinger was part of the drafting of the First Helvetic Confession, an early consensus document of the Reformation and expression of Swiss theology.

-Bullinger was also part of the of drafting the Second Helvetic Confession of 1566, which he originally drafted himself in 1562 as a personal statement of faith.
+Bullinger was also part of the drafting of the Second Helvetic Confession of 1566, which he originally drafted himself in 1562 as a personal statement of faith.